 These wooden elephants have been with my family since I was a child, and they were made in Sri Lanka.
 I’ve been reckoning with bad ancestors for a while so the purity and the corniness is a way that I can look directly to my benevolent ancestors.

 "Recognize that there is no 'one size fits all' mode to healing, that it is nuanced and completely based on individual needs.
 This doesn’t mean you only focus on yourself, it means you pay attention to what your body, mind, and spirit needs."

-I was really struck by two of your recent pieces for Hyper, an expedition into sexual healing on the Studio Ananda site.
+I was really struck by two of your recent pieces on the Studio Ananda site.
 As a survivor navigating the healing process and working to transcend ancestral and inherited sexual trauma, you speak openly about your own experience and the normalization of sexual violence within your community.
 When did you begin to question the patriarchal nature of this system and interrogate it alongside your upbringing in a culture of hyperpurity?